sematext/docs/docs/monitoring/spm-faq.md

 **Classic installation (rpm/deb packages)**

-If you are having issues with Sematext Monitoring, you can create diagnostics package on affected machines where SPM client was installed by running:
+If you are having issues with Sematext Monitoring, you can create diagnostics package on affected machines where Sematext Agent was installed by running:

 ``` bash